-Where it all started!
-The first Tomorrow Club opened 20 years ago in the city of Zaporozhye in southeastern Ukraine.
-Within a few years, clubs sprung up all across this vast country, helping to fill the spiritual vacuum created by decades of communist rule.
+The first Tomorrow Club opened 26 years ago in the city of Zaporozhye in southeastern Ukraine.
+Within a few years, clubs had sprung up all across the country, helping to fill the spiritual vacuum created by decades of communist rule.
 As the work grew, we saw tremendous impact in small towns and villages – places no one else really cared about – where kids and families were often living hopeless lives ruled by drugs or alcohol.
-Planting a Tomorrow Club brings the Gospel, hope, and long term discipleship to kids in these forsaken communities.

 Moldova is the poorest nation in Europe.
 In the rural areas where most Tomorrow Clubs work, desperate parents leave children behind to find work abroad.
 These forgotten children need to know they have a Heavenly Father who loves them.
 Through weekly Bible clubs, leaders from local churches introduce these hurting kids to Jesus, and provide the long term discipleship needed to encourage deep, enduring, community-engaging Christian faith.

 With its hard-line communist government, Belarus is a hard place for evangelical Christians.
 Despite persecution, local churches are finding Tomorrow Clubs a great way to bring the Good News to unchurched kids and families.

 The religion practiced by most of the population.
 Very few evangelical churches exist in the country and they are severely oppressed by the orthodox church.
 Many of the Tomorrow Clubs in Georgia work with refugees in remote mountain villages where local evangelical churches find children very receptive to the Gospel and the Tomorrow Clubs a great outreach.